gergomarcellturi/mercury/README.md

 This will trigger a breakpoint as the CLI starts up.
 You can connect to this using the supported mechanisms for your IDE, but the simplest option is to open Chrome to chrome://inspect and then click on the inspect link for the node_modules/.bin/ng Node target.

 Unfortunately, the CLI dynamically require()'s other files mid-execution, so the debugger is not aware of all the source code files before hand.
 As a result, it is tough to put breakpoints on files before the CLI loads them.
 The easiest workaround is to use the debugger; statement to stop execution in the file you are interested in, and then you should be able to step around and set breakpoints as expected.

+## Testing
+There are two different test suites which can be run locally:

+Unit tests
+Run all tests: yarn bazel test //packages/...
+Run a subset of the tests, use the full Bazel target example: yarn bazel test //packages/schematics/angular:angular_test For a complete list of test targets use the following Bazel query: yarn bazel query "tests(//packages/...)"
+You can find more info about debugging [tests with Bazel in the docs.] (https://github.com/angular/angular-cli/blob/master/docs/process/bazel.md#debugging-jasmine_node_test)

+End to end tests
+Run: node tests/legacy-cli/run_e2e.js
+Run a subset of the tests: node tests/legacy-cli/run_e2e.js tests/legacy-cli/e2e/tests/i18n/ivy-localize-* When running the debug commands, Node will stop and wait for a debugger to attach.
+You can attach your IDE to the debugger to stop on breakpoints and step through the code.
+Also, see IDE Specific Usage for a simpler debug story.

+When debugging a specific test, change describe() or it() to fdescribe() and fit() to focus execution to just that one test.
+This will keep the output clean and speed up execution by not running irrelevant tests.